Imaging swiFTly: streaming widefield Fourier Transforms for large-scale interferometry: Introduction

 \section{Introduction}

-Upcoming large-scale radio telescopes like the Square Kilometre Array\,\citep{dewdney2009square} are designed for deep observations of large areas of the sky.
-Such observations require many long baselines, wide bandwidths and high frequency resolution.
-This translates to demanding computing requirements: For SKA continuum pipelines, it is expected that an hour-long observation might produce more than a petabyte of visibility data, for which in the order of 40 exaoperations will need to be performed to produce images terabytes in size\,\citep{SDPParamModel2016}.
-This means that in the future it will become essential to utilise algorithms that can distribute computation, visibility as well as image data evenly across high-performance computing facilities.
+Upcoming large-scale radio telescopes like the Square Kilometre Array (SKA) \,\citep{dewdney2009square} are designed for deep observations of large areas of the sky.
+These observations require many long baselines, wide bandwidths, and high frequency resolution.
+This translates to demanding computing requirements; for SKA imaging observations, more than a petabyte of visibility data might be generated per hour.
+Pipelines will need to perform approximately 40 exa-operations to produce images that are terabytes in size\,\citep{SDPParamModel2016}.
+This means that efficient use of high-performance computing facilities will be essential, which will require algorithms that distribute computation, visibility data, as well as image data evenly across many compute nodes.

-Unfortunately this is not trivial, because radio astronomy imaging is a Fourier transformation where every visibility impacts every image pixel.
-In this paper we will therefore attack this problem at the root: We present a new scalable method for distributing this transformation for the purpose of interferometric processing.
-Our algorithm fully distributes both the image data as well as computation, never realising the full image or $uv$-grid at any stage.
-Even more critically, each visibility only gets processed once on a single node, with a roughly predictable processing order.
-We demonstrate the algorithm using SKA-scale parameters, and investigate scalability of two fundamental parameters: field of view size and maximum baseline length.